 - Less than half time (LTHT): 5 or fewer credits attempted per semester

-All grants, scholarships, tuition waivers, and loans are credited to your student account with the Business Office on a semester-by-semester basis.
-After all Northeast costs for the semester have been paid from your account, a refund check will be mailed approximately fourteen days after the start of the term or completion of the aid process.
+All grants, scholarships, tuition waivers, and loans are credited to your student account with the Student Accounts & Cashier on a semester-by-semester basis.
+After all Northeast costs for the semester have been paid from your account, a refund check will be mailed or direct deposited approximately fourteen days after the start of the term or completion of the aid process.

 *Federal Work-Study wages are not credited to student accounts.
 Students receive a paycheck every two weeks for actual hours worked.